johzip/HDDL-JSONParser/README.md

 * **Unrefinable Tasks**: Flags compound tasks that do not have a primitive refinement.

 # Build Instruction
+You can build this project either from source code using the Rust compiler or by using the provided Dockerfile.
+Choose the method that fits your setup.
 ## From Source:
 The following steps must be taken to compile the project.
 Wherever we mention "project_directory", we mean the root folder where the ```cargo.toml``` file is located.
 1. This project was written in the Rust programming language and requires its compiler (and cargo package manager) to be built.